Hexworks/zircon/README.md

 Before we start there are some guidelines which can help you if you are stuck:

-- If you want to build something (a `TileGraphic`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `Factory` for it.
-The convention is that if you want to create an `TileGraphic` for example, then you can use the `TileGraphics` class to do so. (so it is the plural form of the thing which you want to build).
+- If you want to build something (a `TileGraphics`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `Factory` for it.
+The convention is that if you want to create an `TileGraphics` for example, then you can use the `DrawSurfaces` class to do so. (so it is the plural form of the thing which you want to build).
 Your IDE will help you with this.
 These classes reside in the `org.hexworks.zircon.api` package.
 - If you want to work with external files like tilesets or REXPaint files check the same package (`org.hexworks.zircon.api`), and look for classes which end with `*Resources`.
 There are a bunch of built-in tilesets for example which you can choose from but you can also